 Ed Greene holds a Ph.D. in Early Childhood Education and Child Psychology from Indiana State University, a M.A. in Child and Human Development from Pacific Oaks College and a B. A. in Music from DePauw University.
 Dr. Greene served as an Assistant Professor in Early Childhood and Elementary Education at Lehman College, City University of New York and as an online instructor for Pacific Oaks College (Pasadena, CA).
 He served a four-year term on the Governing Board of the National Association for the Education of Young Children and is presently on the Board of the Council for Early Childhood Professional Recognition, Educational Equity Concepts and Jumpstart Americorps.
 Dr. Greene has served as a consultant for Children's Television Workshop, Lancit Media and Time / Life Kids, and was an Advisor to PBS Ready To Learn.
 Ed currently works at Sesame Workshop where he is responsible for their global outreach initiative.
 Dr. Greene is a member of the KIDS FIRST!
-National Board.
+Board of Trustees.

 Valerie says: I have been the director of the after-school and summer programs at Heathwood Hall Episcopal School for eight years.
 Heathwood Hall is an independent school for three-year-olds through 12th graders, located in Columbia, SC.
 Our after-school program includes students in nursery school (three- year-olds) through eighth grade.
 I worked as a full time mom for 13 years before being employed outside the home full-time.
 In a previous career, I was a computer programmer but really wanted to work with children and stay involved with my own children and their school.
 I love working with the children in my care and enjoy working with college students studying to be teachers who work on my staff.
 I am fortunate to have experienced teachers from our faculty who work in our after-school program.
 KIDS FIRST!® is a wonderful resource for parents and schools looking for quality childrens' media.
 My goal in becoming a juror for KIDS FIRST!® was to train my staff to use media as a positive teaching tool & help children view media actively rather than passively.
 I think it is more important than ever to teach children to view media using critical thinking skills.